-To start with, let us remember that the differential df of a map $f: N \to P$ between two smooth manifolds gives the linearization $d_x f$ of f at each point $x \in N$ which is locally represented by the Jacobian matrix after fixing coordinate systems.
+To start with, let us remember that the differential df of a map $f: N \to P$ between two smooth manifolds provides the linearization $d_x f$ of f at each point $x \in N$ which is locally represented by the Jacobian matrix after fixing coordinate systems.
 The linearization allows to analyze the singular locus of the local representation $\mathbb{K}^n \to \mathbb{K}^p$.

-The classification of singularities of map germs $f \in C^r(n,p)$ has been performed according to different \mathcal{B} -equivalence relations along the module A{44} for \mathbb{K} the real or the complex field.
+Their singularities have been analyzed and classified according to different \mathcal{B} -equivalence relations along the module A{44} for \mathbb{K} the real or the complex field.
 Unfortunately, in most cases relations between \mathcal{B} -orbits have not a "nice" (locally trivial) structure.

 To be more precise, and according to the Ehresmann's fibration theorem if a proper smooth surjective submersion $f: N \to P$ between smooth manifolds is a locally trivial fibration.
 However, if the map is not proper or a submersion, then the Ehresman's theorem is no longer true.
-A first strategy consists of decomposing the source space in strata (by using the geometry of the Discriminant Locus) such that the restriction to each stratum fulfils the hypotheses.
+A first strategy consists of decomposing the source space in strata (by using the geometry of the Discriminant Locus) such that the restriction to each stratum fulfills the hypotheses.
 Unfortunately, superimposed (tangential and normal) structures on adjacent strata do not match between them necessarily in the singular case.
-A classical solution consists of introducing the Whitney's conditions relative to the limits of tangent spaces, which are "controlled" by secant spaces; alternately, one can use "controlled submersions" [Tho69].
-More modern approaches uses Stratified Morse Theory [Gor87].
+To remediate this situation, one introduces the Whitney's conditions relative to the limits of tangent spaces, which are "controlled" by secant spaces; alternately, one can use "controlled submersions" [Tho69].
+More details in chapters 1 and 3.